Marremelad/MyFirstProgram/README.md

 * Input a name and get a response
 * Count from 1 to whatever number has been chosen

 Keep in mind that the program counts in actual seconds.
-If happen you pick a number that tests your patience you can always exit the program by typing **ctrl + c**
+If happen you pick a number that tests your patience you can always exit the program by typing **ctrl + c**.

 ### Application demo
 <img src="https://github.com/Marremelad/AssetsAndImages/raw/main/MyFirstProgramScreenRecording.gif" height="300" width="500">